Bard

-In Celtic cultures, a bard is an oral repository and professional story teller, verse-maker, music composer, oral historian and genealogist, employed by a patron (such as a monarch or chieftain) to commemorate one or more of the patron's ancestors and to praise the patron's own activities.

-With the decline of a living bardic tradition in the modern period, the term has loosened to mean a generic minstrel or author (especially a famous one).
-For example, William Shakespeare and Rabindranath Tagore are respectively known as "the Bard of Avon" (often simply "the Bard") and "the Bard of Bengal".
-In 16th-century Scotland, it turned into a derogatory term for an itinerant musician; nonetheless it was later romanticised by Sir Walter Scott (1771–1832).
+A bard was a poet and singer who composed and performed verse in the service of a patron, a calling attested among the ancient Celts and continued in the medieval Celtic-speaking world.
+The ancient bard is known from Greek and Roman authors writing about Gaul between the 1st century BC and the 4th century AD, who count the bards, with the druids and the vates, among the learned orders of Gaulish society.
+They describe them singing the praises of chieftains, and the satire of their rivals, to an instrument resembling the lyre.
+The name goes back to the Proto-Celtic noun *bardos, the source of Old Irish bard, Welsh bardd, and the related forms in the other Celtic languages.

+The word and the calling survived in medieval Ireland, Wales, Scotland and Brittany, where praise and satire of rulers remained central to the poet's office.
+The word bard had also been extended, inaccurately, to the poets and singers of the Germanic world, and it now serves loosely for poets in general, most familiarly as "the Bard" for William Shakespeare.

 Etymology

-The English term bard is a loan word from the Celtic languages: Gaulish: bardo- ('bard, poet'), bard and bàrd ('bard, poet'), bardd ('singer, poet'), Middle Breton: barz ('minstrel'), Old Cornish: barth ('jester').
+The English term bard is a loanword from the Gaelic bàrd and Irish bàrd.
+Linguistically related terms appear in various Celtic languages, including Gaulish bardo- ('bard, poet'), Middle Irish bard ('bard, poet'), Middle Welsh bardd ('singer, poet'), Middle Breton barz ('minstrel'), and Old Cornish barth ('jester').

 The ancient Gaulish *bardos is attested as bardus (sing.) in Latin and as bárdoi (plur.) in Ancient Greek.
-It also appears as a stem in the compound words bardo-cucullus ('bard's hood'), bardo-magus ('field of the bard'), barditus (a song to fire soldiers), and in bardala ('crested lark', a singing bird).
+It is also found as a stem in the compound words bardo-cucullus ('bard's hood'), bardo-magus ('field of the bard'), barditus (a song to fire soldiers), and in bardala ('crested lark', a singing bird).

-All of these terms come from the Proto-Celtic noun *bardos ('poet-singer, minstrel'), itself derived, with regular Celtic sound shift *gʷ > *b, from the Proto-Indo-European compound gʷrH-dʰh₁-o-s, which literally means 'praise-maker'.
-It is cognate with Sanskrit: gṛṇā́ti ('calls, praise'), grātus ('grateful, pleasant, delightful'), gìrti ('praise'), and Armenian: kardam ('raise voice').
+All of these terms come from the Proto-Celtic noun *bardos ('poet-singer, minstrel'), itself derived, with regular Celtic sound shift *gʷ > *b, from the Proto-Indo-European (PIE) compound gʷrH-dʰh₁-o-s, which literally means 'praise-maker'.
+It is cognate with Sanskrit: gṛṇā́ti ('calls', 'praise'), grātus ('grateful', 'pleasant', 'delightful'), gìrti ('praise'), and Armenian: kardam ('raise voice').

+Another Celtic word for a 'poet', *kwrityos, is attested in Gaulish pritios, Old Irish crithe, Middle Welsh prydydd, and Old Cornish pridit.
+It derives from Proto-Celtic *kwritus ('magical transformation, shape'), itself from PIE *k^{w}er- ('to make, cause').
+Further words related to the Celtic art of poetry can also be reconstructed, including *natu- ('poem, song, incantation'), *marwo-natu- ('funerary poem, eulogy'), *dawnā ('poem') and *awe- ('poetic inspiration'), although it is uncertain if they can be linked to the ancient bards.